eliashaeussler/cache-warmup/docs/installation.md

 [![Docker pulls](https://img.shields.io/docker/pulls/eliashaeussler/cache-warmup?label=Docker+pulls&logo=docker)](https://hub.docker.com/r/eliashaeussler/cache-warmup)
 [![Packagist downloads](https://img.shields.io/packagist/dt/eliashaeussler/cache-warmup?label=Packagist+downloads&logo=packagist)](https://packagist.org/packages/eliashaeussler/cache-warmup)

-There are various installation methods for the cache warmup library.
+There are various installation methods for the *Cache Warmup* library.
 Choose the one that suits you best.
 We recommend using the PHAR file because it is the easiest to integrate into your project.

 ## Download

-Choose one of the following installation methods to download the cache-warmup library:
+Choose one of the following installation methods to download the *Cache Warmup* library:

 ::: code-group